-* Dr Rudy R. Pugliese, Head of the Mass Communication part of the conference, Professor, School of Communication, Rochester Institute of Technology, New York, with * Dr Andreas Veglis, Head, Mediated Communication Technologies part of the conference, Professor and Head ,Media Informatics Lab and School of Journalism and Mass Communication, Aristotle University of Thessaloniki, Greece
+* Dr Rudy R. Pugliese, Head, Mass Communication part of the conference, Professor, School of Communication, Rochester Institute of Technology, New York, with * Dr Andreas Veglis, Head, Mediated Communication Technologies part of the conference, Professor and Head ,Media Informatics Lab and School of Journalism and Mass Communication, Aristotle University of Thessaloniki, Greece

-* Dr Christian Schnee, Head of the Political Communication & Political Marketing part of the conference , with * Dr Carolin Rekar Munro, Associate Professor of Leadership, Faculty of Management, Royal Roads University, Canada
+* Dr Christian Schnee, Head, Political Communication & Political Marketing part of the conference , with * Dr Carolin Rekar Munro, Associate Professor of Leadership, Faculty of Management, Royal Roads University, Canada

-* Dr Omoregie Charles Osifo, Head of the Management part of the conference, Assistant Professor of Public Management at the University of Vaasa Finland, with * Dr David H.Hartmann, Professor, Department of Operations and Supply Chain Management, University of Central Oklahoma, USA
+* Dr Omoregie Charles Osifo, Head, Management part of the conference, Assistant Professor of Public Management at the University of Vaasa Finland, with * Dr David H.Hartmann, Professor, Department of Operations and Supply Chain Management, University of Central Oklahoma, USA

 SCIENTIFIC @ ORGANISING COMMITTEE